-2.2.6 DEVELOPMENTS OF COUNTYWIDE IMPACT ("DCI'S")
+2.2.6 DEVELOPMENTS OF COUNTYWIDE IMPACT ("DCI")

-Developments of Countywide Impact (DCI's) are those that have potential for far-reaching effects on the community.
+Developments of Countywide Impact (DCIs) are those that have potential for far-reaching effects on the community.
 DCIs are developments that would place major demands on Adequate Public Facilities; that would have a major impact on the capital Improvements planning and budget; and/or that have potential to affect the environment, the public health, safety, and welfare beyond impacts on immediately neighboring properties.
-Types of developments regulated as DCI's will be established in the SLDC and may include, but are not limited to:
+Types of developments regulated as DCIs include, but are not limited to:

 - oil and gas drilling and associated activities as established in existing Oil and Gas Ordinance;

+- hard rock mining;

+- large scale sand and gravel mining;

-- mining, quarrying, and excavation of soil or gravel products for commercial use;
+- sand and gravel mining with blasting;

 - major reshaping of land surfaces;

-- feedlots and factory farms
+- feedlots and factory farms;

+- junkyards;

+- landfills;

-- solar and wind farms.
+- wind farms.

-Regulation of DCI's are necessary to protect the health, safety and welfare of the citizens, residents and businesses of Santa Fe County from the harmful or hazardous adverse impacts or effects of, or nuisances resulting from, mineral, ore, rock, sand, gravel, limestone, bedrock, landfill, mining, quarrying, excavation or fill activities; regulation of DCIs is also necessary to preserve the quality and sustainability of life, the economy, infrastructure, environment, natural resources and natural landscapes consistent with the SGMP, any Area or Community Plan, the CIP and the Official Map.
+Regulation of DCIs are necessary to protect the health, safety and welfare of the citizens, residents and businesses of Santa Fe County from the harmful or hazardous adverse impacts or effects of, or nuisances resulting from, mineral, ore, rock, sand, gravel, limestone, bedrock, landfill, mining, quarrying, excavation or fill activities; regulation of DCIs is also necessary to preserve the quality and sustainability of life, the economy, infrastructure, environment, natural resources and natural landscapes consistent with the SGMP, any Area or Community Plan, the CIP and the Official Map.

-DCI's should be regulated in order to protect degradation of air, surface and groundwater, soils, environmentally sensitive lands and visual and scenic qualities.
+DCIs are regulated in order to protect degradation of air, surface and groundwater, soils, environmentally sensitive lands and visual and scenic qualities.
 DCIs have the potential to expand greenhouse gas emissions and aggravate global warming; and create adverse noise, light, odor and vibration; explosive hazards; and adverse traffic congestion.

 Developments of Countywide Impact require special regulation and application processes to ensure: short and long-term compatibility both on and off-site through an environmental impact review; an adequate public facilities and services assessment; a fiscal impact analysis; an analysis to ensure preservation of archaeological, historic and cultural resources; an analysis to ensure protection of the quantity and quality of surface water, streams, rivers, acequias, aquifers and groundwater; and an analysis geared to preventing nuisances or adverse impacts and effects upon adjacent properties and neighborhoods.
+In order to address these concerns the County shall implement a two-step application process.
+The first step is the creation of a DCI overlay zoning district which will include a concept plan and criteria for approval.
+The second step is approval of a DCI conditional use permit required for each individual phase of the operation.
+This two-step procedure was established through the oil and gas ordinance and shall be required for all DCIs.